Worksheet

-It can be a printed page that a child completes with a writing instrument.
+It can be a printed page that a student completes with a writing instrument.
 No other materials are needed.
-It is "a sheet of paper on which work schedules, working time, special instructions, etc. are recorded.
-A piece or scrap of paper on which problems, ideas, or the like, are set down in tentative form."
 In education, a worksheet may have questions for students and places to record answers.

 In accounting, a worksheet is, or was, a sheet of ruled paper with rows and columns on which an accountant could record information or perform calculations.
 These are often called columnar pads, and typically green-tinted.

-In computing, spreadsheet software presents, on a computer monitor, a user interface that resembles one or more paper accounting worksheets.
-Microsoft Excel, a popular spreadsheet program, refers to a single spreadsheet (more technically, a two-dimensional matrix or array) as a worksheet, and it refers to a collection of worksheets as a workbook.
+In office software, spreadsheet software presents, on a computer monitor, a user interface that resembles one or more paper accounting worksheets.